GFynbo/100DaysofCode/Round1.md

 Worked on the Mozilla tutorial and implemented the models in the Mess application.
 Hopefully, this will be used to implement a todo list in the near future.
 On Chapter 4 of the Mozilla tutorial.
 ***
 *Great progress, more tomorrow*

+## Day 80 - March 6th, 2018
+Updated the Mess app and continued work on the Mozilla tutorial and began controller implementation.
+***
+*Good progress, more tomorrow*